gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

-# Jessica's Engine of Text to Knowledge Graph
+# Jessica's Text to Knowledge Graph Engine

 ## starting the service